 In addition, the application set out how the Charity’s income should be applied.

 It was desired that one half should be used for “the purchase and distribution of coal or fuel for the benefit of the deserving poor, and necessitous inhabitants of the Parish of Great Ellingham“.
 It was also agreed that out of this half share, the Trustees would be able to pay out an annual sum not exceeding £20 in aid of funds for any clothing club or association in the village for the poor inhabitants.

-With regard to the other half share, the Trustees would be allowed to use funds from this share at their discretion by providing clothes, bedding, medical or other monetary assistance as considered by the Trustees to be “advantageous to the recipients.”
+As to the other half share, the Trustees would be allowed to use funds from this share at their discretion by providing clothes, bedding, medical or other monetary assistance as considered by the Trustees to be “advantageous to the recipients.”
 This also included assisting in emigration.